 VIRTUAL Great Books Reading Groups

-Great Books Reading Group discussions will be held online this fall!
+Great Books Reading Group discussions will be held online this spring!

 We may be physically separated from each other for the time being, but we can still connect with great minds from the past and share ideas with one another during these challenging times.

 Join UNC faculty leaders for a robust discussion of classic texts, ancient to modern.
 Reading groups will meet on successive Tuesdays or Wednesdays from 10 am to 12 pm over Zoom chat, and each participant will receive a copy of the book before the first session.
 Due to the nature of the reading groups, refunds cannot be offered.
 Seats are limited to 14 participants, so sign up early to reserve your seat!